cointrade-ai/technical-paper/README.markdown

 - **Buying Agents**: Browse verified agents with detailed metrics (e.g., ROI, win rate).
 Purchase with USDT via Web3 wallets (e.g., [MetaMask](https://metamask.io/)) and clone to your account.
 - **Selling Agents**: List successful strategies, set pricing, and earn passive income with performance verification.
 - **Community Rankings**: View trending agents and user reviews to identify top performers.

-**How to Use**:

-- Access the “Marketplace” section to browse or list agents.
-- Review performance metrics and ratings before purchasing.
-- Connect a Web3 wallet to complete transactions securely.

 ### User Interface